mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 Components* [].
 From the developer point of view, these widgets behave like native web controls, e.g. an *input* or a *button*.

-TangoJS widgets are usually bound to a model, which can be a Tango device, device's attribute or a command.
-Each widgets periodically pollis the underlying model and update its layout basing on the changes in the model.
+TangoJS widgets are usually bound to a *model*, which can be a Tango device, device's attribute or a command.
+Each widget periodically polls the underlying model and updates its layout basing on the changes in the model.
 Examples of such widgets are `tangojs-label`, `tangojs-line-edit`, `tangojs-command-button`, `tangojs-state-led`, `tangojs-trend`, or `tangojs-form`.
 One widget that differs from the others is the `tangojs-tree-view`.
-It is not bound to any model.
-Instead it visualizes all models defined in the Tango database using a tree-like structure.
+It does not represent a particular model.
+Instead it visualizes all objects defined in the Tango database using a tree-like structure.

-In TangoJS Panel application the user should be able to freely choose widgets suitable to visualize his/her devices.
 All TangoJS widgets which are available in the TangoJS WebComponents module have their constructor functions attached to the `window.tangojs.web.components` global object.
-Each constructor has a static property `capabilities` which describes what kind of models (devices, attributes or commands) the widget can visualize.
-Given a set of models, the Panel application can use these capabilities to find the most suitable widgets.
+Each constructor has a static property `capabilities`, which describes what kind of models (devices, attributes or commands) the widget can visualize.
-Apart from capabilities, each constructor exposes the `attributes` property, which describes all configurable HTML attributes of the widget.
-Each attribute is characterized by a name, a data type and a default value.
+Apart from capabilities, each constructor function exposes the `attributes` property, which describes all configurable HTML attributes of a widget.
+Each HTML attribute is characterized by a name, a data type and a default value.

 ## Interactive synoptic panel development

 This chapter describes the design and development process process of the TangoJS Panel application.
 First a technology stack is defined.
 Then obverall architecture of the solution is discussed.
 Finally, the most important aspects of implementation are covered.